vtex-apps/io-documentation/docs/en/Recipes/development/setting-your-apps-billing-model.md

 7. Now, choose one of the following billing options and follow the procedures corresponding to your selection.
   - [**Fixed subscription**](#fixed-subscription) - Charges a fixed subscription price per month.
 This billing model only allows a single subscription plan to be created for the app.
   - [**Fixed subscription + Variable rate**](#fixed-subscription--variable-rate) - Charges a fixed subscription price plus a variable charge based on the app's usage.
+Apps with a variable rate are charged according to a metric value.
   - [**Variable subscription + Variable rate**](#variable-subscription--variable-rate) - Charges a variable subscription price plus a variable rate based on the app's usage.
+Apps with a variable rate are charged according to a metric value.

 ##### Fixed subscription